mesosphere/d2iq-engineering-blog/content/posts/signing-artifacts-via-cosign/index.md

 export PAT=Your_Token
 ```

-you can go ahead and sign in to Container registry by running following command (USERNAME is your username in github)
+Go ahead and sign in to the Container registry by running the following command (USERNAME is your username in github):

 ```bash
 echo $PAT | docker login ghcr.io -u USERNAME --password-stdin